Ray LaMontagne: 2014–2015: Supernova

 At The A.V.
 Club, Chris Mincher graded the album a B+, saying, "Supernova is a surprisingly bold, enterprising follow-up from an artist who could have easily ridden out the rest of his career on adult-alternative autopilot."

 In May 2015, NBC's The Voice contestant Sawyer Fredericks performed "Please", a song written by LaMontagne early in his career and included on his self-released album Introducing Ray Lamontagne.
 The song immediately became the number two single on the iTunes chart, and Fredericks was declared the winner of the competition that same month.

 2016–2018: Ouroboros

 LaMontagne released his sixth studio album, Ouroboros, in March 2016.
 The album was produced by Jim James of My Morning Jacket.
 LaMontagne stated that Ouroboros was written as a single arc, rather than a "batch of songs" and that it was intended for vinyl.
 He cited the Talk Talk album Spirit of Eden as stylistically similar to his vision of an unstructured, free-flowing album.

-Ouroboros received favorable reviews from critics, scoring an 80 from Metacritic based on 10 reviews.
-Many critics noted the album's psychedelic qualities, comparing it to Pink Floyd's The Dark Side of the Moon.
+Ouroboros received positive reviews from critics.
+Critics noted the album's psychedelic qualities, comparing it to Pink Floyd's The Dark Side of the Moon.